 Diamond Cabaret is a very small club.
-It was renovated 5-6 years ago.
-Most of the remodel of the main room consisted of putting up floor-to-ceiling mirrors on two walls (making the place look much bigger than it is), adding a DJ booth, and putting in more comfortable chairs.
-Cabs are always parked out front whenever I drive by, and I’m pretty sure that most of the business here consists of tourists brought in by taxi.
-No local would ever set foot in this place.
-Even on weekend nights, it’s not crowded.
+It was recently renovated during the “emergency” lockdown in Nevada.
+New GM Rick M. gave TVO a tour in May of 2022.
+They improved look in the main room by putting in floor-to-ceiling mirrors on two walls (making the place look much bigger than it is), adding a DJ booth, and putting in more comfortable chairs.
+Cabs are always parked out front whenever TVO has driven by, and we’re pretty sure that most of the business here consists of tourists brought in by taxi.

-Diamond Cabaret is meant to be a club for guys who want a private one-on-one VIP room experience with a dancer.
-(That used to be an unusual offering, but now private-bedroom dances are available at the best strip clubs in town.
-See below.)
-The rooms are small, but comfortable and secluded.
-Each cubicle has a large comfortable couch and an opaque curtain at the entry, which you can close.
-Overall the club is clean.
+Diamond Cabaret is a club for guys who want a private one-on-one VIP room experience with a dancer.
+Upstairs, a set of about ten VIP booths are clean and comfortable.
+The rooms are small, and secluded.
+Each cubicle has an opaque curtain at the entry, which you can close.
+The club is clean and lit well.

 A dancer is always on stage and the stage dancers take it all off, but if ten dancers are in the club, only three or four actually perform on stage—the others do private-room shows only.
-So if you’re going to a Vegas strip club to watch a stage show, this is not a good choice for you.
-And if you’re primarily interested in getting a lap dance or two, you’ll find a much bigger selection of dancers at Palomino Club.
-The few stage dancers at Diamond Cabaret will cycle through within 15-20 minutes or so.
+So, if you’re going to a Vegas strip club to watch a stage show, this is not a great choice for you.

-Here’s how it works: You pay your entry fee and as soon as you’re seated, your drink order will be taken—soft drinks only, no charge.
+Here’s how it works: You pay your entry fee and as soon as you’re seated, your drink order will be taken—they do not have a full bar.
 After you get your drink, a dancer will join you and give you a “tour”—which means she’ll take you into one of the private rooms and show you how private it is when she closes the curtain.

-You’ll sit down on the couch with her to discuss your options and a host (female) will come into the room to explain pricing: $300 for 30 minutes, $400 for 45 minutes, and $500 for an hour (or whatever the host thinks she can get out of you).
-You’ll be encouraged (and by “encouraged” I mean you’ll get the highest-pressure sales pitch of your life) to cough up some bucks right then and there with the dancer who escorted you in for your “tour.”
+You’ll sit down on the couch with her to discuss your options and a host (female) will come into the room to explain pricing.
+In the past it was $300 for 30 minutes, $400 for 45 minutes, and $500 for an hour.

-You say, no thanks, I’d like to go out and watch the stage show for awhile.
-Once you’re back in your seat in the main room, another dancer will approach you.
-On my recent visit, the second dancer offered me some better deals—a $40 lap dance for the $20 “locals price,” 15 minutes in the VIP for $150, 20 minutes for $200, or 25 minutes for $250.
-She then said she could stretch the VIP room time by an extra five minutes—I’d get 20 minutes for the 15-minute price, or 30 minutes for the 25-minute price.
-She also told me that she was the only dancer in the place that allowed touching.
-All the others, she said, did air dances only.
+If you decline and go back to your seat, another dancer will approach you.
+On a 2019 visit, the second dancer offered TVO some better deals—a $40 lap dance for the $20 “locals price,” 15 minutes in the VIP for $150, 20 minutes for $200, or 25 minutes for $250.
+She then said she could stretch the VIP room time by an extra five minutes— TVO could get 20 minutes for the 15-minute price, or 30 minutes for the 25-minute price.

-If you read the comments following this review, you’ll find a lot of complaints about the hustle at Diamond Cabaret.
+If you read the comments in earlier TVO reviews, you’ll find complaints about the hustle at Diamond Cabaret.
 Here is a quote: “It was the single most high pressure I have ever felt in a club in my life.”
-And: “That place is a total rip off.”

-But the worst ripoffs are happening to guys who use credit cards at this club.
+But the worst complaints Pre-Covid was from who use credit cards at this club.
 Here’s a quote from “Wally:”

 Beware beware beware — This place charged us $4,000 for a 30-minute private dance, had us sign documents which we could not see or read and then when confronted with the fraud, threatened violence unless we left.
 Don’t give them a credit card — they will charge recklessly.